Among the main design element of the X1 Concept are the design of the hood, characterized by six contour lines, the three-dimensional

 Through their sharply cut “eyelids”, the dual round headlights have white-coloured horizontal covers at the top.

-The front frame around this protection element forms the lower surround on the air intake.
+frame around this protection element forms the lower surround on the air

 The surface design of the powerfully contoured engine lid is characterised by